emilschmitz/cesare/README.md

 CESARE uses DuckDB to store simulation data, including:

 - Full simulation history
-- Ethical evaluations for each instruction
+- Ethical evaluations for each instruction (all 3 types)
 - Prompts used in each simulation
 - Configuration and metrics